nastapasta/nastia-design/cases/spokn-ai-speech-analytics.md

 </figcaption>
 </figure>

-### Constraints
-I faced the unavoidable problems:
+During development, we faced unavoidable problems:
 - A small team with tight deadlines.
-- SLimited technical flexibility.
+- Limited technical flexibility.
 - No direct access to end users.

-#### Iteration Outcomes
-After stakeholder reviews, we made changes:
+After stakeholder reviews, we made some changes:
 - Renamed “Keywords” to “Topics” for clarity of what is happening in the back end.
 - Moved interaction lists to the playback page for familiarity.
 - Cut coaching and agent profile features from MVP due to time limits.